TylerKotkin/car-linear-regression/README.md

 #  <div align="center">Car Worth</div>

-The Signs of Regression notebook uses pandas, NumPy, matplotlib and scikit-learn to analyze data on the suggested retail price of used 2005 GM cars.
+The Car Worth notebook uses pandas, NumPy, matplotlib and scikit-learn to analyze data on the suggested retail price of used 2005 GM cars.

 ## <div align="center">Instructions</div>